 AI-related KPIs help companies measure AI success by ultimately demonstrating a concrete return on investment (ROI).
 ROI can be expressed as time, money or labor.
 The best practice would be to use the metric most directly observable and measurable and then translate it to any other metric as necessary.

 ROI is usually measured as time -- more specifically, how long it would take to make the same amount of money invested in an AI initiative.
 Envision an organization that invests $200,000 into an AI initiative and then measured a 20% reduction in MTTR, for example.
 Since it has 20 staff members using the tool with a combined loaded labor rate of $2 million per year, this 20% cost reduction would come to $400,000 per year.
 Since it took half of that time (6 months) to make $200,000, that is the ROI.

 Another good example is a managed service company.
 At a typical managed service company, the FCRR is around 65%.
 Specifically, for every 100 calls coming in, 65 of those calls are resolved by the person who initially took the call, who is a lower-cost first level engineer.
 This indicates that the other 35 calls go to a specialist for resolution.

 This situation adds both time and cost to the resolution, because the second-level engineers that have to tackle these calls have significantly higher salaries.
 Companies that implement AI to assist the first-level engineers in handling more calls can increase first-contact resolution rates upwards of 80%, reducing both MTTR and FCRR.

 AI success should be success for everyone.
 First, businesses measure success directly, with metrics that are both observable and measurable.
 Then, they measure qualitative benefits indirectly after determining some directly measurable KPIs.
-While there are technical metrics aligned with AI, such as mean-squared error, classic IT and business metrics, including MTTR, FCRR and cost per IT troubleshooting ticket, are usually more relatable.
+While there are technical metrics aligned with AI, such as mean-squared error, classic IT and business metrics like MTTR, FCRR and cost per IT troubleshooting ticket are usually more relatable.